-Our digital platform is secure and efficient, combining cutting-edge technology with market-leading expertise to enhance the property transaction process.
-The BidX1 team have sold thousands of assets on the platform, from houses and apartments to offices, industrial units and development sites, as well as large-scale investment portfolios.
+Our digital platform is secure and efficient, combining cutting-edge technology with market-leading property expertise.
+The BidX1 team have sold thousands of assets through the platform, from houses and apartments to offices, industrial units and development sites, as well as large-scale investment portfolios.

 Our fees are broken down into an initial entry fee followed by a commission (a percentage of the sale price).
-Fees vary depending on lot size and property type; this is something that can be further discussed on enquiry: Selling with BidX1.
+Fees vary depending on lot size and property type and this is something that can be further discussed on enquiry.

 Unlike the private treaty process, auction properties are not sold ‘subject to contract’, ‘subject to finance’ or ‘subject to survey’.
-When a lot is sold, a legal and binding contract has been formed: if you are the successful bidder, you are legally obliged to complete the sale.
+When a lot is sold, a legal and binding contract has been formed: if you are the purchaser, you are legally obliged to complete the sale.

 We strongly advise potential purchasers to check that they have read and understood all the various legal documents and terms & conditions prior to bidding.

 We normally hold 2-3 open viewings for each lot.
-Viewing times are listed on the relevant property page, below the property images.
-Please note that it may be a few days from the launch of the catalogue before viewing times have been arranged.
+Viewing times are listed on the relevant property page.

 Yes – surveyors are welcome to attend one of the open viewings.

-The vendor's solicitors prepare legal packs containing special conditions of sale, title deeds, leases etc. These documents will help you and/or your legal adviser to make an informed decision about the lot.
+The vendor's solicitor prepares a legal pack containing special conditions of sale, title deeds, leases etc. These documents will help you and/or your legal adviser to make an informed decision about the property.

-Legal documents can be downloaded from the relevant property page.
-Simply click on the ‘Legals’ tab below the images of the property.
+The legal pack can be downloaded from the relevant property page.
+Simply click on the 'View Legal Pack' button below the property summary.

-The vendor’s solicitors are best placed to answer queries relating to the legal documents.
-Details of the relevant solicitor can be found on each property page, under 'Legal Information.'
+The vendor’s solicitor is best placed to answer queries relating to the legal documents.
+Details of the relevant solicitor can be found at the bottom of each property page, under 'Legal Information.'

-You will usually need to complete your purchase four weeks after the auction and should discuss this with your lenders to make sure that this will not be a problem.
+You will usually need to complete your purchase four weeks after the auction and should discuss this with your lender to make sure that this will not be a problem.

-Please note that auction properties are not sold ‘subject to contract’, ‘subject to finance’ or ‘subject to survey’ - if you are the successful bidder, you are legally obliged to complete the sale.
+Please note that auction properties are not sold ‘subject to contract’, ‘subject to finance’ or ‘subject to survey’ - if you are the purchaser, you are legally obliged to complete the sale.

 A small number of properties are sold prior to auction.
-Please contact the relevant BidX1 Property Contact if you wish to discuss this; the key contacts for each property will be listed on the property page.
+Please contact the relevant BidX1 contact if you wish to discuss this; the key contacts for each property will be listed on the property page.

 On some occasions, properties are withdrawn from the auction.
 This is often because the legal documents have not been prepared with enough time for potential buyers to complete the necessary due diligence.
 In many cases, these properties will be re-offered at a future auction date.